 When I did venture back online, I found people were much more playful.
 There were COVID parody videos like exercising at home while spraying with Lysol, a Disney-style musical montage of princesses sheltering in place, and a socially distanced massage using a paint roller with an extended handle.
 I joined a Facebook group called “Disapproving Corgis” with posts of dogs who expressed their opinions in hilarious ways.
 I subscribed to a YouTube channel named “Chunk the Groundhog” who mostly eats but also burps and watches helicopters fly overhead.
 In the blink of an eye, my penchant for silly became acceptable and my lack of vacations was now virtuous.

 Not that everything was rosy in the 1970s.
 Even as a kid I was aware of political issues and protests.
-I understood more about what happened when I looked back with a mature perspective and 20/20 hindsight.
+I understood more about what happened in my childhood when I looked back with a mature perspective and 20/20 hindsight.
 But, I’m happy to see that posturing has been replaced with the active passion and participation that seemed more prevalent in decades passed.
 I hate that so many of us are unemployed right now, but it has given us the opportunity to become involved and work on issues that matter.

 When I dusted off my sewing machine, I recalled the curtains my mom stitched.
 She used the same cloth to upholster our living room chairs.
 When did I stop making things and start buying them instead?